 UBC honours Japanese Canadian students sent to internment camps

 The treatment of Japanese Canadians and Japanese nationals during the Second World War is a dark period of Canadian history—a period few Canadians fully understand or want to discuss.
-Now‚ 70 years later, the University of British Columbia will recognize its own involvement in this lamentable story.
+70 years later, in 2012, the University of British Columbia recognized its own involvement in this lamentable story.

-During May congregation, UBC will grant honorary degrees to the 61 students who were unable to complete their university studies.
-An additional 15 students will have their original degrees re-conferred; they missed their graduation ceremony when they were sent to internment camps in 1942.
+During the Spring 2012 congregation, UBC granted honorary degrees to the 61 students who were unable to complete their university studies.
+An additional 15 students had their original degrees re-conferred; they missed their graduation ceremony when they were sent to internment camps in 1942.

 “If these students had been allowed to continue living in their communities, then they would have finished their initial plans for education,” said Mary Kitagawa, a retired B.C. high school teacher who has led the campaign for UBC honorary degrees.
 “These people’s lives haven’t been completed in the way they had planned and that is the great injustice.”

 In 1942, when Prime Minister William Lyon Mackenzie King invoked the War Measures Act following the attack on Pearl Harbor, 21,000 Japanese Canadians were forced to leave their homes and the west coast for internment camps, prisoner of war camps, sugar beet farms and work-prison camps.
 Most had their property confiscated by the Canadian government.
 Many lost everything except what they could carry with them.

 This disruption changed the course of UBC students’ lives.
 Few were able to complete their studies after the war because their family or financial circumstances no longer made this possible; others ended up at universities in eastern Canada.